noopkat/avrgirl-arduino/README.md

 # avrgirl-arduino

-An avrgirl-wrapper library for flashing Arduino microcontroller boards with NodeJS.
+A NodeJS library for flashing compiled sketch files to Arduino microcontroller boards.

 **Want to [contribute](CONTRIBUTING.md)?**